After bitcoin’s wild week, traders brace for futures launch

 Several online brokerages including Charles Schwab and TD Ameritrade will not allow the trading of the newly launched futures from day one.

-Some of the big U.S. banks including JPMorgan Chase (JPM.N) and Citigroup (C.N), will not immediately clear bitcoin trades for clients, the Financial Times reported on Friday.
+Some of the big U.S. banks including JPMorgan Chase and Citigroup, will not immediately clear bitcoin trades for clients, the Financial Times reported on Friday.

 Bitcoin’s manic run-up this year has boosted volatility far in excess of other asset classes.
 The launch of futures may help dampen some of the sharp moves, analysts said.